-Figure 9 shows the following split of ENTSOG's Members in terms of different regulatory periods: (4a) one year for Denmark, Poland and Sweden; (2b) three years for Bulgaria, Portugal and Slovenia; (3c) four years for Austria, Belgium, Finland, France, Greece, Hungary, Italy and Luxembourg; (4d) five years for Croatia, the Czech Republic, Germany, Ireland, Lithuania, the Netherlands, Northern Ireland, Romania and Slovakia; (5) six years for Denmark; and (6e) eight years for Great Britain.
+Figure 9 shows the following split of ENTSOG's Members in terms of different regulatory periods: (a) one year for Denmark, Poland and Sweden; (b) three years for Bulgaria, Portugal and Slovenia; (c) four years for Austria, Belgium, Finland, France, Greece, Hungary, Italy and Luxembourg; (d) five years for Croatia, the Czech Republic, Germany, Ireland, Lithuania, the Netherlands, Northern Ireland, Romania and Slovakia; and (e) eight years for Great Britain.
 In addition:

-- The three-year regulatory period indicated for Bulgaria is still subject to NRA approval, and in principle can be from three to five years. - In Greece the four-year regulatory period has an exception: the latest tariff regulation approved in October 2016 establishes a two-year regulatory period for 2017-2018.
-Both before and after 2017-2018, the 'normal' regulatory period is four years. - The Czech Republic has a five-year regulatory period except for the current shorter threeyear regulatory period extending from 2016 to 2018.
+- In Greece the four-year regulatory period has an exception: the latest tariff regulation approved in October 2016 establishes a two-year regulatory period for 2017-2018.
+Both before and after 2017-2018, the 'normal' regulatory period is four years. - The Czech Republic has a five-year regulatory period except for the current shorter three-year regulatory period extending from 2016 to 2018.
 As of 2019, the regulatory period will last at least five years. - In Spain, parliament established a regulatory period of six years. - In Great Britain the regulatory period of eight years applies only to National Grid.
 Interconnector UK does not function under the concept of a regulatory period.